 – Any personal medication

-Provided by the hotel or to be bought in resort: Shampoo; conditioner; shower gel; sun cream; after sun and bug repellent if necessary.
+Provided by the hotel or to be bought in resort: Shampoo; conditioner; shower gel; sun cream; after sun; bug repellent if needed.

 – Travel adaptor